iFixit/itbrokeand.ifixit.com/_posts/2014-04-01-introducing-php-call-site-stats.md

 or ferreting out bugs.
-It can help highlight problems like a cache key with a really high miss rate, a DB query that is run way too often, takes far too long or has a really high variability.
+It can help highlight problems like a cache key with a really high miss rate, a DB query that is run way too often, takes far too long, or has a really high variability.
 It's especially helpful when trying to make decisions about caching.
 Questions like: